+91 95525 89252 | firstname.lastname@example.org | About me

 Education-wise, I hold a dual degree (B.Tech & M.Tech) in Civil Engineering from IIT Madras.
 I graduated in 2008 and worked in PriceWaterhouseCoopers as a business consultant for four years before moving away from the corporate world to experiment with life.
 I am damn happy I made that move.

 I am location independent and keep traveling across India (and abroad) for my assignments.
 When not traveling, I stay in Goa with my wife (we don’t own any house; it’s just a rented flat).
-My wife is a dance and fitness instructor and an aspiring actress – we married in 2012 and were seeing each other for about two years prior to that.
+My wife is a dance and fitness instructor (an ex PR consultant) – we married in 2012.

 - The Indian Express – “Occupying the top floor of a half-finished brick house, blogger and filmmaker Amrit Vatsa has woven together three-minute narratives from the village”